dartoos-dev/formdator/README.md

 [![codecov](https://codecov.io/gh/dartoos-dev/formdator/branch/master/graph/badge.svg?token=jYfO55O22s)](https://codecov.io/gh/dartoos-dev/formdator)
 [![Hits-of-Code](https://hitsofcode.com/github/dartoos-dev/formdator?branch=master)](https://hitsofcode.com/github/dartoos-dev/formdator/view?branch=master)

-**Form**idable Vali**dator** - Formdator is a fully object-oriented package for validating form fields before they get processed.
+**Form**idable Vali**dator** — Formdator is a fully object-oriented package for validating form fields before they get processed.
 Its key benefits, compared to all other similar packages, include:

-- Object-oriented mindset: no static functions; only trustworthy **immutable** objects.
+- Object-oriented mindset: there is no static functions, only trustworthy **immutable** objects.
-- Easy-to-compose validators.
-E.g., for a "trimmed-required-email":
+- Easy-to-compose validators, e.g.: `Trim(ReqEmail())` for a
-  `Trim(ReqEmail(blank:'required field', mal:'malformed email'))`.
+  "trimmed-required-email", it trims the entered email before trying to validate it.
-- You can compose your own multi-rule validation logic - via the `Rules` class.
+- You can apply multiple validation rules at once — `Rules` class.
-- Classes with short - yet meaningful - names.
-E.g: `Req` for a
-  required (non-blank) field; `ReqEmail` for a non-blank, well-formed email;
-  `MinLen` for a minimum number of characters.
+- Classes with short — yet meaningful — names like `Req` for a required (non-blank) field; `ReqEmail` for a non-blank and well-formed email; `MinLen` for a minimum number of characters.
-- No complex class hierarchy: the validator classes just implement the Dart's built-in `call()` method.
+- No complex class hierarchy: each validator only implements the Dart's built-in `call()` method.

 For easier integration with the fields of a Flutter form, each validator implements the `call()` method; therefore, any validator can be treated as an